bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     Create a parent control whose local translation is not propagated to the main control, but its rotation and scale are.
 - #### Create Deform Bone
     Create a second bone with the DEF- prefix and the Deform property enabled, so you can use it as a deform bone.
-- #### Move Constraints to Parent
+- #### Ensure Free Transforms
-    If this bone has any constraints, move them to a parent bone prefixed with "CON", unless the constraint name starts with "KEEP".
+    Move any transform property drivers or constraints on the tweaked bone to a parent helper bone prefixed "CON-".
+This can be useful when your drivers/constraints would lock the bone, or affect its local transform matrix.

 - #### Custom Properties: UI Sub-panel
     Choose which sub-panel the custom properties should be displayed in.
 If empty, the properties won't appear in the rig UI.